 - Transparency is the extent to which performance results about identifiable, accountable entities are disclosed and available outside of the organizations or practices whose performance is measured.
+Maximal transparency is achieved with public reporting, defined as making comparative performance results about identifiable, accountable entities freely available (or at nominal cost) to the public at large (generally on a public website).
+At a minimum, the data on performance results about identifiable, accountable entities are available to the public (e.g., unformatted database).
 The capability to verify the performance results adds substantially to transparency. - Accountability applications are uses of performance results about identifiable, accountable entities to make judgments and decisions as a consequence of performance, such as reward, recognition, punishment, payment, or selection (e.g., public reporting, accreditation, licensure, professional certification, health information technology incentives, performance-based payment, network inclusion/exclusion).
-Selection is the use of performance results to make or affirm choices regarding providers of healthcare or health plans. - A credible plan includes the specific program, purpose, intended audience, and timeline for implementing the measure within the specified timeframes.
+Selection is the use of performance results to make or affirm choices regarding providers of healthcare or health plans.

+- A credible plan includes the specific program, purpose, intended audience, and timeline for implementing the measure within the specified timeframes.
 A plan for accountability applications addresses mechanisms for data aggregation and reporting. - Measures that are included in finalized rule for federal public reporting programs will be considered publicly reported, even if not yet implemented.